IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Monitoring-mt.md

 8. Review the data presented in the **VMware as a Service - Director Site** dashboard.

-    Very little data in this new environment at the time this screen was captured, but notice the data does reflect the new environment and the first vApp that was created with 2 virtual machines (VMs).
+    Very little data was in this new environment at the time this screen was captured, but notice the data does reflect the new environment, and the first vApp that has 2 virtual machines (VMs).

     ![](_attachments/ip-monitoring-site.png)